ox-it/wl-solr-search/INSTALL.md

 ####Request Handlers

-In order to work properly, Sakai-Solr relies on a few functionnalities of Solr.
+In order to work properly, Sakai-Solr relies on a few functionalities of Solr.
 Here are the URL used by Sakai-Solr and what is expected to be there

 - `/admin/stats`, for `SolrInfoMBeanHandler`, to obtain statistics about